Skip to main content

 Step 5: Measure the Results

-• Less time spent on routing, ordering, and admin
+• Less time on routing, ordering, and admin

 • Lower flower waste